tymx/zapp_computer_services/README.md

 # zapp_computer_services
-I created this webpage following along the guidelines for the FreeCodeCamp Product Landing Page.
-I also practiced creating a logo with Inkscape.
+I created this webpage following along the guidelines for the FreeCodeCamp Product Landing Page as practice with using basic HTML and CSS (no frameworks; just Flexbox and CSS Grid).
+I also practiced creating a logo with Inkscape as I wanted to create something original.
+The video used in the web page does not belong to me and is credited to the Youtube Channel "Brett Hayes".
+This webpage was made for educational purpose only.